shenzhengyang/shenzhengyang.github.io/_posts/2018-11-3-MarkDown语法.md

 ---
 layout: post
 author: memory.sh
+title:  "Markdown 常用语法"
+background: '/img/markdown/back.jpg'
 ---
 Markdown is a way to style text on the web.
-You control the display of the document; formaing words as bold or italic, adding images, and creating lists are just a few of the things we can do with Markdown.
+You control the display of the document; formating words as bold or italic, adding images, and creating lists are just a few of the things we can do with Markdown.
 Mostly, Markdown is just regular text with a few non-alphabetic characters thrown in, like # or *.